srmcnutt/ember/README.md

-Fire-T is currently a super basic tool written in Go that will query Cisco Firepower Management Center for a list of devices, then output a summarized list.
+Ember is currently a tool written in Go that will query Cisco Firepower Management Center for a list of devices, then output a summarized list.

-Requirements:
+## Requirements:
 To run it requires 3 environment variables to be set:
 - FMC_HOST
 - FMC_USER